MajorLeagueBaseball/g5-component/docs/usage-scaffold.md

 large vendor dependencies such as jQuery.
 Since then, developers have been using various ways of injecting dependencies so this feature has been removed for simplicity.

-It is instead recommended that you simply inject your dependencies at the component initialization site.
+It is instead recommended that you simply inject your dependencies at the component initialization site as part of the original input parameters.

 ```html
 <section class="g5-component g5-component--linescore"></section>